 Limited parking is available next to the museum.
-You can also park for free in the SunTrust parking garage on Lyman Avenue with museum validation.
-When a lot of people visit the museum, and there’s a need for new garage door installation york pa, contact the team of shankdoor.com.
-Questions?
-Email email@example.com for more information.
+You can also park for free in the SunTrust parking garage on Lyman Avenue with museum validation (We’ve recently performed a new door installation vancouver, so there won’t be any trouble).

 Central Florida Top 5 was invited by President Jay Villemarette, Sr. and his family to give you a special sneak preview of the new Skeletons: Animals Unveiled located at iDrive 360, right under The Orlando Eye!
 The great thing about their massive collection of osteological specimens is they want you to not only see, and in some cases touch their exhibits, parent company Skulls Unlimited International wants everyone to LEARN about an animal’s lifecycle.
 The also hope to educate its visitors on how to appreciate and preserve the natural world.
 To quote Jay Sr. himself, “We couldn’t take the educational value out of this museum if we tried!”

 Owner and President Jay Villemarette, Sr. says, “I started collecting skulls when I found (one) in the woods at the age of seven.
 My father encouraged me to collect skeletons.
 Over the years I became a lifelong collector of skulls.”
 This discovery would eventually lead Jay on an unexpected career path that, really, made perfect sense.
 “In 1986 I found myself unemployed as an auto body technician, so I started selling skulls as a hobby and finally turned that into a business.
 As my business grew, so did my collection.
 By 2000, I was interested in opening up a museum.”
 And he did just that, and more.